CodeYourFuture/Terminal-Coursework-Week1/README.md

 Hint: You should use `cd` and `ls`.

 #### 1) Answer
 <!-- Write your answer here -->

+First we type 'ls' to see our list files
+Then type ' cd Mydocuments' to change directory and go to MyDocuments Then use 'ls' to see the list of files we have on MyDocuments Then use 'cd Projects' to change to Projects Directory Type 'ls' to have a list of files on Projects again, Then do 'cd MyfirstWebsite ' and then 'ls' again to see the list of files and lastly 'cd Scripts'

 ### 2) Find my Hotel Photo